bw-math/bw-math/source/assignments/projects/05_SIMULATION.rst

 ============

 1. Create a folder named `LASTNAME_FIRSTNAME_project_five`, replacing `LASTNAME` and `FIRSTNAME` with your last name and first name, respectively.
-2. Download the *csv* dataset `below <project_five_dataset>`_ and place it in the new folder you created in step 1.
-3. In the same folder, create a Microsoft Word *docx* document named `project_five.docx`.
+2. In the same folder, create a Microsoft Word *docx* document named `project_five.docx`.
-4. In the same folder, create a Python *py* script named `project_five.py`
+3. In the same folder, create a Python *py* script named `project_five.py`
-5. Read the :ref:`project_five_project` section.
+4. Read the :ref:`project_five_project` section.
-6. Answer the indicated questions in the :ref:`project_five_project` section in the *.docx* document file.
+5. Answer the indicated questions in the :ref:`project_five_project` section in the *.docx* document file.
-7. When you are done, zip your folder and all its contents in a file named `LASTNAME_FIRSTNAME_project_five.zip`
+6. When you are done, zip your folder and all its contents in a file named `LASTNAME_FIRSTNAME_project_five.zip`
-8. Upload the zip file here: TODO
+7. Upload the zip file here: TODO

 .. _project_five_loading_data: